Selfless reduced $C^{*}$-algebras of linear groups: Linear groups

 and use the embeddings $\iota_{v}$ to view $\bG(k)$, and in particular $\Gamma$, as a subgroup of $G$.
-Now $\Gamma_c$ is Zariski dense in $\bG^\circ$, hence also in $\bG^\circ(\K_v)$ for each $v\in S$ \cite[Cor.\ 18.3]{borel2012linear}.
+Now $\Gamma_c$ is Zariski dense in $\bG^\circ(k)$, hence also in $\bG^\circ(\K_v)$ for each $v\in S$ \cite[Cor.\ 18.3]{borel2012linear}.
 Thus, by Lemma~\ref{lem:S-Zariski-density}, $\Gamma_c$ is $S$-Zariski dense in $G_c$.

-We consider the $G$-space $\mathcal B$ as defined in \eqref{eq:boundary} (note that the $G$-action is not necessarily faithful).
-Nevertheless, we will show that the $\Gamma$-action on $\mathcal B$ is faithful, and then we will be done, since Theorem~\ref{thm:php} applies.
+We consider the $G$-space $\mathcal B$ as defined in \eqref{eq:boundary}.
+We will show that the $\Gamma$-action on $\mathcal B$ is faithful (note however that the $G$-action is not necessarily faithful), and then we will be done, since Theorem~\ref{thm:php} applies.
 The rest of the proof is therefore devoted to showing that $\bG(k)$ acts faithfully on $\mathcal B$.